 Yes, the Digital Music Theory exams are regulated in exactly the same way as the paper-based exams.

 You will receive a fully regulated digital certificate if you pass your exam.
-This will be delivered to the candidate's email address.
+This will be delivered to the booking email address, and the certificate can be shared or printed.
+For candidates under 18, certificates are linked to the parent/guardian email but can be transferred when they turn 18.
 Visit the digital certificates pages of our website to find out more.

 Make sure you don’t miss the latest news from Trinity College London.
 Sign up for email updates about your subject area.